Aditya97-gif/personal-editable-assistant/README.md

 # Personal-editable-assistant
 Voice powered personal assistant editable code with a easter egg to unlock a prize.
-Also do install the following library through your terminal.(If you have problem installing speech recogintion then please prefer youtube) pip install pyttsx3, pip install smtplib, pip install webbrowser,
+Also do install the following library through your terminal.(If you have problem installing speech recognition then please prefer youtube) pip install pyttsx3, pip install smtplib, pip install webbrowser,